 Mrs Beattie also delivers training to staff and supports Reflect, Repair and Rebuild strategies to support restorative practice.
 Interventions.
 More recently she has introduced PawsB and Dots to our KS1 children, to support SEMH needs

-With the agreement of parents' further support may be accessed for pupils through Play and Art Therapy, CAMHS or SeedlingsOSSME, SENISS, BIT Team, School Family Support Team and MAST
+With the agreement of parents' further support may be accessed for pupils through Play and Art Therapy, CAMHS or Seedlings, OSSME, SENISS, BIT Team, School Family Support Team and MAST

 Transition sessions are held in the Summer Term supported by local High Schools Whole class courses are held on resilience and anxiety to support our learners.